 The best triathlon visits Valladolid on Sunday

-The triathlon has an important event with Valladolid.
-On Sunday, August 7, the fourteenth edition of a test that has been gaining prestige on the national scene over the years will be held in the city of Pisuerga.
-350 athletes from all over Spain will compete in this route through the urban area, the same one where some illustrious triathletes such as Gómez Noya or Iván Raña passed years ago.
+Triathlon has an important date with Valladolid.
+On Sunday, August 7th, the city on the Pisuerga River will host the fourteenth edition of an event that has been gaining prestige on the national scene over the years.
+350 athletes from all over Spain will compete on this course through the city center, the same one used years ago by illustrious triathletes such as Gómez Noya or Ivan Raña.

 Pedro Hervás, representative of the Pisuerga Triathlon club, organizer of the event, and Alfredo Blanco, head of the Municipal Sports Foundation, attended the presentation of the test.
 Blanco highlighted that "for the city council it is a satisfaction in two senses: so that the city hosts the greatest number of top-level sporting events, and because the event benefits the economic activity, businesses and hospitality of Valladolid."